-In the context of S-stars, a previous work by \cite{Hees:2017aal} with a full analysis of the S$2$ data showed that the intensity of such a contribution cannot exceed $\alpha \sim 0.01$ at scales comparable to S$2$-SgrA$^*$ distance.
+In the context of S-stars, a previous work by \cite{Hees:2017aal}, with a full analysis of the S$2$ data, showed that the intensity of such a contribution cannot exceed $\alpha \sim 0.01$ at scales comparable to the S$2$-SgrA$^*$ distance.

-In this paper we use the astrometric and spectroscopic measurements of the star S$2$ collected at the Very Large Telescope (VLT) by GRAVITY, NACO and SINFONI in order to constrain the intensity of a possible Yukawa correction at the GC.
-Although we do not expect our results to consistently deviate from the estimates obtained in the aforementioned literature, a complete analysis of S$2$ including GRAVITY data, which dominate the $\chi^2$ due to their very small uncertainties, is still missing.
-As will be shown, the precision of the GRAVITY instrument allows us to place a significantly stronger constraint than the previous estimates.
+In this Letter, we use the astrometric and spectroscopic measurements of the star S$2$ collected at the Very Large Telescope (VLT) by GRAVITY, NACO, and SINFONI to constrain the intensity of a possible Yukawa correction at the GC.
+Although we do not expect our results to consistently deviate from the estimates obtained in the aforementioned literature, a complete analysis of S$2$ including GRAVITY data, which dominate the $\chi^2$ due to their very small uncertainties, is still lacking.
+As we show here, the precision of the GRAVITY instrument allows us to place a significantly stronger constraint than the previous estimates.